mshll/Color-Way/README.md

 # Color Way

 Color Way is a simple 2D game written in Swift.

-Written as an exercise while learning Swift.
+This game was written as an exercise while learning Swift.

 ## Preview